ClassicLean/sheet-scraper-automation/automation_tool_documentation.md

 ## 6. Logging

 All price update attempts, including successes, failures, and errors, are logged to `price_update_log.txt` in the project's root directory.
 This file provides an audit trail and helps in debugging.
+The script also includes `print` statements for real-time progress tracking in the GitHub Actions logs.

 ## 7. Limitations & Gotchas